-The Preadolescent Treatment Program (PTP) is a trauma-informed, attachment-based, therapeutic campus-based treatment program serving kids between six to 12 years.
+The Preadolescent Treatment Program (PTP) is a trauma-informed, attachment-based, therapeutic campus-based treatment program serving kids between 5 and 12 years.
 PTP provides a relationally rich environment to help kids improve self-regulation and reduce pain-based behaviours.

 The Preadolescent Treatment Program operates out of Mike’s House, a 10,914 sq ft space purpose built to support the needs of a trauma-informed group care setting.